v5ma/selfawarenetworks/13san.md

 Special code: a loop whose variable updates itself—true self-reference.
 Combine many such loops and their rhythms lock together, so each loop both drives and senses the shared wave.
 That mutual reflex is what yields first-person experience.

 The Special code is a loop whose variable updates itself—true self-reference.
 Chain many such loops and their multidimensional rhythms lock; each both drives and senses the shared wave.
 That reflex births first-person experience.

+So Self Aware Networks describes consciousness as a collective reflect to information from the senses?

+Self Aware Networks frames consciousness as the real-time weaving together of countless local phase-wave patterns—each one rooted in sensory or internal signals—into a single, continuously updated field.
+A column or cell assembly first encodes what it senses as a coefficient-of-variation in action-potential timing; hub pulses then let these local waves synchronize, so every part of the network immediately becomes part of the same oscillatory tapestry.
+Through this repeated synchronization and dissipation, top-down predictions and bottom-up inputs converge until mismatches vanish, yielding what we identify as a unified, first-person moment of awareness.
+In that qualified sense, consciousness is indeed a collective reflection of sensory information, but it is an active, deterministic process of phase alignment rather than a passive mirror.

+Self Aware Networks says consciousness is the live weaving of many local phase-waves—each encoding a sensory or internal cue—into one synchronized field.
+Columns sync, compare, and realign timing every cycle, turning raw input into a unified first-person moment.